Skip to main content

 Enrollment data and analysis

 Enrolled is measured as the number of enrolled students at the end of each semester in each declared major or pre-major (students tend to formally declare their major until late in the program, hence we include the pre-major's interest area).
-The charts below show enrollment for the College of Management programs.
+The charts below show enrollment for the College of Business and Management programs.

 Undergrad: The following programs are steadily increasing in enrollment: Bus Admin, HRM, Finance, MIS, and Supply Chain.
 The following programs are relatively stable in enrollment: Info Assurance, Accounting, Management and Marketing.
 The following programs are trending downwards: Org Admin, and Intl Business, both of which are quite small programs.